Before We Opened the Door

 An empty house has a strange power.
 It does not ask for attention, yet it receives it.
 It does not speak, yet it creates arguments.
 It does not move, yet it rearranges schedules and relationships.

 People orbit it.
 They promise to return.
 They negotiate around it.
 They resent it.
 They romanticize it.
 They avoid it.
-And somehow, even avoidance is a form of attachment.
+And somehow even avoidance becomes attachment.

 The rituals are familiar: weeding, tidying, calling, postponing, repeating.
 A house that no one lives in becomes the stage where everyone proves something — responsibility, loyalty, distance, practicality, love.

 The house does not choose sides.
-It simply holds the pressure until people tell the truth.
+It holds the pressure until people tell the truth.

 Five Views